yegor256/blog/_drafts/_nutch.md

     // will bring new web pages to the database.
 The more increments
     // you run, the deeper Nutch will go into the Internet.
 Five here
     // is a very small number.
 If you really want to crawl deeper,
     // you will need hundreds of increments.
-I guess, I haven't tried. for (int idx = 0; idx < 5; ++idx) {
+I guess, anyway.
+I haven't tried it. for (int idx = 0; idx < 5; ++idx) {
       this.cycle(home, conf);
     }